The Color Wheels

 At the center (beyond the tool wheel), you’ll find a star denoting your favorite colors, which will bring you to the Colors menu and color palettes, and an eyedropper activating the Color Picker.

 The occasional clock tells you it was one of your latest used colors.
-The star denotes your favorites, which are remembered on the Colors menu for easy reference and dragging into new color palettes.
+The star marks any colors you have added to your palettes already.

 Tap on a color to set it to your active brush.

 Tap+hold a color to drag & drop it into another supported app.